Meet the NGBI Team

 Prefer audiobooks?
 Grass-Fed Beef for a Post-Pandemic World is now on Audible.

-Sara Riegler, Program & Development Manager
+Sara Riegler, Programs & Development

 Sara is an agroecological farmer/gardener, service provider, and activist based in central Vermont.
 She is committed to building systems that support thriving for all beings and to the active exploration of alternatives to the current hegemonic food and agriculture systems.